isomerpages/mlaw-acd/_compliance/transaction-based-requirements.md

 CDD is the process of obtaining your customers' identifying information, recording the information and verifying who they are before transacting with them.
 The objective is to help you determine the money laundering/terrorism financing/proliferation financing ("**ML/TF/PF**") risks and take appropriate mitigating measures to address them.

 In the event where you are unable to perform or complete the required CDD, you must not proceed with the transaction.
 You should terminate any transaction entered into with the customer and consider whether to file a STR.
 If you suspect that the customer is in the listings for terrorist designation and designated individuals and entities, you must stop the transaction and report to the police.
-Please refer to the [Guidelines] (Published Date: 15 Nov 2023) (/files/guidelines for regulated dealers_20231115_v3.0.pdf){:target="_blank"} for more information.
+Please refer to the [Guidelines](/files/guidelines for regulated dealers_20231115_v3.0.pdf){:target="_blank"} for more information.

 #### <a id="Enhanced Customer Due Diligence"></a> Enhanced Customer Due Diligence